grgwsmth/storybook-sample/README.md

 # Storybook Sample

+This is a POC to practice shipping React components in Storybook (with the help of Cursor) as an alternative to creating visual-only specs in Figma for engineers.

-A React component library built with Vite, TypeScript, and Storybook.
-This project provides a foundation for building and documenting reusable React components with a design system.
+Built with Vite, TypeScript, and Storybook.
+All generic project instructions follow:

 ## Getting Started